Explanatory notes for business rates

 Non-domestic rates

-Non-domestic rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
-Under the business rates retention arrangements introduced from 1 April 2013, we keep a proportion of the business rates paid locally.
-This provides a direct financial incentive for us to work with local businesses to create a favorable local environment for growth since we will benefit from growth in business rates revenues.
+Non-domestic rates, or business rates, collected by Central Bedfordshire Council are the way that those who occupy non-domestic property contribute towards the cost of local services.
+Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.

-The money, together with revenue from Council Tax, locally-generated income, and grants from central government, is used to pay for the services provided by your local authority and other local authorities in your area.
+The money, together with revenue from Council Tax, locally-generated income, and grants from central government, is used to pay for the services provided by Central Bedfordshire Council in your area.

 Rateable value

-The valuation officer may alter the value if circumstances change.
+The VOA may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

 Non-domestic rating multiplier

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to certain other mandatory relief(s) or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the standard non-domestic rating multiplier.
+Ratepayers who occupy a property with a rateable value which does not exceed £50,999 will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the standard non-domestic rating multiplier.
+Those ratepayers who occupy qualifying retail, hospitality & leisure properties will have their bills calculated using the relevant retail, hospitality & leisure multiplier dependent on the rateable value, and a high-value multiplier for properties with rateable values of £500k and above.

 Business rates instalments